albihasani94/albihasani94.github.io/_posts/2019-12-06-walk-through-devoxx-belgium.md

 <iframe width="480" height="270" src="https://www.youtube-nocookie.com/embed/QeKheNfO3Yg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This is probably my favorite talk of the conference.
-Not technical in the surface, only pure behavior driven talk.
+Not technical on the surface, only pure behavior-driven talk.
 You listen to this talk and you find yourself in most of the situations Venkat so sincerely describes with bits of humor too.

 TL;DR Software is made by people.
-We are responsible for much more that we can imagine.
+We are responsible for much more than we can imagine.
 We have a deep impact on the organizations we work for, far beyond the reach of our code.
 Be humble, respect people, and fight every day to make working better and easier for each one around you, and you will be happy to see the results.

 Venkat has stopped by some points I think one should try to learn: